-Setting up a seamless internet connection across your home and office requires inclusion of certain devices that can make way for faster connections.
-This is where having a dedicated cable modem comes into picture as this gadget lays the foundation for a stable and fast internet connection.
+Setting up a seamless internet connection across your home and office requires the inclusion of certain devices that can make way for faster connections.
+This is where having a reliable and feature-rich cable modem comes into the picture as this gadget lays the foundation for a stable and fast internet connection.

-Before I begin with the things to consider when purchasing a modem, I’ve explained what is a modem and different types of modems in the market.
+Before I begin with the things to consider when buying a modem, I’ve explained what is a modem and the different types of modems available in 2022.
 Note: You can skip reading this section if you’re not interested in learning about the device.

 - Different Types of Modems

-- Things to Consider before purchasing a Modem
+- Things to Consider When Purchasing a Modem in 2022

 - CHECK OUT COMPATIBLE MODEMS